 all notices of violation or disciplinary action by any regulatory body, licensing entity, ethics commission, disciplinary board or similar entity in the seven years prior to the Submission Date with a description of the status or outcome (includes any Fair Housing Act, accessibility, or discrimination violation);

 if the person has been convicted, is currently under indictment or complaint, has been found liable, or is currently accused of fraud or misrepresentation.

+whether the organization, or any of its directors, officers, or owners, have ever been suspended or debarred from doing business by any government agency;

 The Background Disclosure(s) must specifically affirm which of the above do not apply (e.g., John Doe has never declared bankruptcy) and bear a notarized signature.
 The Division may request additional information from the Applicant/Co-Applicant.